 One of the most serious side effects of bath salts use is the development of mood disorders, since these can result in profoundly depressed states and potential suicide attempts.
 Self-mutilation and delirium are both common with use of this drug over time.
 Death is also not uncommon with long-term use of bath salts.

 A bath salts dependency can be very serious, especially since this drug has so many inherently dangerous health effects.
 Dependency is usually preceded by tolerance.
 As the body adapts to the repeated use of bath salts, tolerance will develop and the user will need to take progressively larger doses in order to achieve the same effects.

 This can increase the likelihood of dangerous side effects or a potentially fatal overdose.

-Dependency occurs when a user can’t stop taking the drug, without experiencing negative physical or psychological withdrawal symptoms.
-In cases of substance dependency, the body needs the drug and has become dependent on it.
+Dependency occurs when a user can’t stop taking the drug without experiencing negative physical or psychological bath salts withdrawal symptoms.
+In cases of substance dependency, the body needs the drug and has become reliant on it.

 A person addicted to bath salts may:

 - Experience intense anxiety at the prospect of quitting the drug.

 The clinical picture of bath salts withdrawal can be virtually indistinguishable from that of other stimulants, such as methamphetamine and cocaine.